napari/napari/docs/guides/napari_models.md

 The three main components:

-* python models describing objects - these are able to operate without the GUI interface and do not have any dependencies on user interface classes
+* python models describing components in the napari application - these are able to operate without the GUI interface and do not have any dependencies on user interface classes
     * this code lives in `napari/components` (utility objects) and `napari/layers` (objects that contain data)
 * Qt classes that handle the interactive GUI aspect of the napari viewer